 For each grouping (as detailed in paragraph 33), the following shall be disclosed:

-Reserves for asset default risk, as described in paragraph 18.b., that are recorded in lieu of AVR.

 With the revisions adopted to SSAP No. 56—Separate Accounts under agenda item 2024-10: Book Value Separate Accounts, the guidance in paragraph 18.b. was deleted.

 Historical SSAP No. 56 guidance for paragraph 18.b.